dotnet/spark/docs/coding-guidelines/add-types-to-SerDe.md

 ### 4. Add this new type in [JvmBridge.cs](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Interop/Ipc/JvmBridge.cs) to read the value on CLR side

 The final step is to be able to read the value on the CLR side that the JVM side has written.
-Back in csharp find csharp/Microsoft.Spark/Interop/Ipc/JvmBridge.cs add your type identifier to `CallJavaMethod` in the switch statement `switch (typeAsChar) //TODO: Add support for other types.` You will likely find that the type you want to implement should be implemented inside `ReadCollection`.
+Add your type identifier to `CallJavaMethod` in the switch statement `switch (typeAsChar) //TODO: Add support for other types.` in [JvmBridge.cs](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Interop/Ipc/JvmBridge.cs).
+You will likely find that the type you want to implement should be implemented inside `ReadCollection`.

+Add new type identifier for `DoubleArrayArray` as below:

 ```csharp
 case 'A':